Photoelectron Circular Dichroism of Aqueous-Phase Alanine: Experimental

 D.S., U.H., M.P., B.C., and B.W. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. GAP 883759–AQUACHIRAL.
 F.T. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project 509471550, Emmy Noether Programme.
 F.T. and B.W. acknowledges support by the MaxWater initiative of the Max-Planck-Gesellschaft.
 B.W. acknowledges support by the Deutsche Forschungsgemeinschaft (Wi 1327/5-1).
 S.T. acknowledges support from ISHIZUE 2024 of Kyoto University.

 \end{acknowledgement}

 \begin{suppinfo}

-The supporting information contains electronic circular dichroism measurements of aqueous solutions of alanine, calculations of the photoionization parameter $b^{0}_{2}$ in the kinetic-energy range of 0--25~eV, a summary of all values of $b^{+1}_{1}$ measured for alanine's different carbon groups, including values calculated before background subtraction and kinetic-energy averaging was performed, and a description of the means determining the error of the $b^{+1}_{1}$ values, as shown in Figures~\ref{fig:BGSub} and \ref{fig:Summary}.
+The supplementary information contains electronic circular dichroism measurements of aqueous solutions of alanine, calculations of the photoionization parameter $b^{0}_{2}$ in the kinetic-energy range of 0--25~eV, a summary of all values of $b^{+1}_{1}$ measured for alanine's different carbon groups, including values calculated before background subtraction and kinetic-energy averaging was performed, and a description of the means determining the error of the $b^{+1}_{1}$ values, as shown in Figs.~\ref{fig:BGSub} and \ref{fig:Summary}.

 The data of relevance to this study may be accessed at the following DOI: 10.5281/zenodo.13902253. \end{suppinfo}

 \makeatletter\@input{xx2.tex}\makeatother